codefortulsa/openbudgetokc/README.md

 - Commit the changes. ([How to write a great commit message!](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message))
 - Push them to your fork.
 - [And open a pull request.](https://help.github.com/articles/using-pull-requests/)

+### Production branch

+Changes merged to the branch 'production' are automatically deployed to heroku app tulsa-openbudget.
+The Profile will compile the website before starting.